insightfinder/InsightAgent/collectd/README.md

 ```
 - The Interval above is specified in seconds.
 Set it to required sampling value.
 It specifies how often data is collected.

-##### To deploy agent on multiple hosts:
+##### To deploy agent on multiple hosts

-- Get the deployment script from github using below command:
+- Get the deployment script from github using below command
 ```
 wget --no-check-certificate https://raw.githubusercontent.com/insightfinder/InsightAgent/master/deployment/deployInsightAgent.sh
 ```